TorchSpigot/Torch/README.md

 ### Contributing
-The sources are easy to modify, checkout `sources` folder
+The source is easy to modify, checkout `sources` folder

 + Feel free to open a PR or issue.